v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

   kind: ConfigMap
   ...

-When the assembly operation is completed, the scheduler will reschedule the second workload and it will be deployed successfully as follows.
+Upon completion of the assembly operation, the scheduler will reschedule the second workload, allowing it to be successfully deployed as shown below:

 .. code:: bash

   $ kubectl get pod -n vineyard-job
   NAME                               READY   STATUS      RESTARTS   AGE assemble-o001d1b280049b146-fzws7   0/1     Completed   0          9m55s
-  assembly-job1-86c99c995f-nzns8     1/1     Punning     0          8m
+  assembly-job1-86c99c995f-nzns8     1/1     Running     0          8m
-  assembly-job2-646b78f494-cvz2w     1/1     Punning     0          9m
+  assembly-job2-646b78f494-cvz2w     1/1     Running     0          9m

-The above process of the assembly operation is shown in the `local assembly e2e test`_.
-You could refer `assembly demo`_ and `local assembly operation`_ to get more details.
+The assembly operation process is demonstrated in the `local assembly e2e test`_.
+For more details, please refer to the `assembly demo`_ and `local assembly operation`_.

-Besides, we also support `distributed assembly operation`_, you could try the `distributed assembly e2e test` to get some inspiration.
+Additionally, we also support `distributed assembly operation`_.
+You can explore the `distributed assembly e2e test` for further insights.

-Repartition
-^^^^^^^^^^^
+Repartitioning
+^^^^^^^^^^^^^^

-Repartition is a mechanism to repartition the data in the vineyard cluster.
-It's useful when the number of workers can't meet the need for partitions.
-E.g. Assuming a workload creates 4 partitions, but the number of workers in the next workload is only 3, the repartition mechanism will repartition the partitions from 4 to 3 so that the next workload can work as expected.
-At present, the vineyard operator only supports repartition based on `dask`_.
+Repartitioning is a mechanism that adjusts the distribution of data across the Vineyard cluster.
+It is particularly useful when the number of workers cannot accommodate the required number of partitions.
+For example, if a workload creates 4 partitions, but the subsequent workload has only 3 workers, the repartitioning mechanism will redistribute the partitions from 4 to 3, allowing the next workload to function as expected.
+Currently, the Vineyard operator supports repartitioning based on `dask`_.

-Triggering an repartition job
-"""""""""""""""""""""""""""""
+Initiating a Repartition Job
+""""""""""""""""""""""""""""

-For the workloads based on dask, we provide some annotations and labels to help users to use the assembly mechanism in vineyard operator.
-The following are all labels and annotations that we provide:
+For workloads based on Dask, we provide several annotations and labels to help users utilize the repartitioning mechanism in the Vineyard operator.
+The following list contains all the labels and annotations we offer:

 .. admonition:: Dask Repartition Drivers Configurations
    :class: admonition-details